-Noel Pocock – Secretary
+Noel Pocock – Chairman

 Noel took up the pipes in the early 1970s with the kind assistance of Peter Browne.
 His first teachers were Brian Gallahar and Pat Mitchell.
 It was in Bray that he was strongly influenced by the music of Martin Doyle and Noel Gallagher.
 Through Brian Gallahar he got to know Kathleen and Martin Rochford and through this friendship came his affinity with the music of East Clare.
 Noel’s other main influences on the pipes was the music of Séamus Ennis and Willie Clancy, but nowadays it’s almost every piper he hears.

 Noel is a Dental Technician by profession and is employed as laboratory manager in the Dublin Dental Hospital.
 He is also a member of the Board of the DDH.
 A trade unionist all his working life, he is an elected National Trustee of SIPTU and a member of its National Executive Council.
 He served two terms on the Dental Council of Ireland and for ten years was on the Fitness to Practise Committee of the Council.